davidpaulsson/gatsby-source-airtable-next/README.md

 ### "Link to another Record" type fields

-`options: { tables: { tableLinks?: string[] }[] }` _optional_
+`options: { tables: { recordLinks?: string[] }[] }` _optional_

 If set enables links to records in other tables.
-If you wish to query data from a linked record, you must specify the field name in `tableLinks`.
+If you wish to query data from a linked record, you must specify the field name in `recordLinks`.
 If not set this will be an array of Airtable record IDs.

 ### Table views